zizdlp/zbook/README.md

 The ZBook UI is rendered using a set of translation files found in [`zbook_frontend/messages`](/zbook_frontend/messages/).
 We welcome all additional translations for the UI.

+If you are submitting new language support, please first refer to the documentation [Language Support](https://github.com/zizdlp/zbook-docs/blob/main/Development/LanguageSupport.md) and follow the necessary procedures.
+You can refer to these commits: `ec05f3a1d75d3f88619489a44f77104a37295ba3`, `92e4b2933a9e23d08c15042b9b9085f4fea556f7`

 #### Bugs

 Encounter a bug or find an issue you'd like to fix?
 Helping us fix issues related to ZBook greatly improves the experience for everyone.
 Head to the issues section of this repository to learn more about the types of bugs you can already help out with.